Listen To This Article - Click Play

 Look Rock Tower is located along the Foothills Parkway.
 The hike to the observation tower is about .9 miles there and back and is great for all skill levels!
 The trail to the tower starts on the east side of the parking area.
 Once you get to the observation tower, you’ll have a 360-degree panoramic view of the mountains.

 Roaring Fork Motor Nature Trail is a 5.5 mile one-way loop that allows you to take in the scenery from the comfort of your vehicle.
 It offers views of mountain streams, an old-growth forest, log cabins, grist mills, and the sunset!
 Even though on many parts of the road there’s too much vegetation to catch a good view of the sunset, if you bear right near the end of the trail, you’ll run into lookout points that offer fantastic views.

 If you’re looking for both fun and an amazing view of the sunset, head to Anakeesta!
 Anakeesta is a family adventure park that features ziplining, shops, restaurants, and more.
-After a fun time on the Dueling Zipline or the Rail Runner Mountain Coaster, stop by Cliff Top Bar and Grill to grab a bite to eat or enjoy a drink as you watch the sunset.
+After a fun time on the Dueling Zipline or the Rail Runner Mountain Coaster, stop by Cliff Top to grab a bite to eat or enjoy a drink as you watch the sunset.
 You’ll have no trouble finding a great spot at Anakeesta to watch the sunset unfold!

 7. Smoky Mountain Cabin